tylerdr/sprinter-website/src/pages/blog/2019-12-22-digital-nomads-the-new-pioneers-of-the-tech-age.md

-Today’s digital nomads travel the world sustaining themselves through their laptops and local wifi networks.
+Today’s digital nomads travel the world sustaining themselves on local wifi networks.
 It’s not always a glamorous lifestyle but it’s one of great freedom.

 No office cubicle, no 9-5, and nobody telling you how to spend your day.
-They live life on their own terms through cultivating unique skill sets such as writing, coding, and designing (alongside many more) that allow them the freedom to work anywhere in the world.
+They live life on their own terms through cultivating unique skills such as writing, coding, and designing (alongside many more) that allow them the freedom to work anywhere in the world.

 This abundantly free lifestyle can be compared to the Comanches’ way of living.
 They roamed the great plains with only a spear in hand hunting down wild game before falling asleep beneath the stars.
+Similarly, many digital nomads explore the globe with only the clothes on their backs and a laptop that offers streams of revenue at their fingertips.

+Are you a pioneer?
+Somebody looking to settle and accumulate wealth.

+Or a Comanche?
+Somebody who is free in every sense of the word.